Search ImagingPixel for Images by Camera or Lens

 The Nikon D200, introduced in 2005, is a significant milestone in the evolution of digital SLR (DSLR) cameras.
 The camera, distinguished by its magnesium alloy body, combines advanced features from Nikon’s high-end D2X with functionalities for the enthusiast, and is categorized as a mid-range model positioned between entry-level models and professional-grade equipment.

 The DSLR is fitted with a 10.2MP CCD sensor, Nikon’s Multi-CAM 1000 autofocus module equipped the D200 with 11 focus points, and offered advanced tracking modes such as Closest Subject Priority Dynamic AF.
-Weather-sealed buttons and joints, a feature absent from competing models, allow the camera to be equally used in challenging conditions.
+Weather-sealed buttons and joints, a feature absent from competing models during the period, allow the camera to be equally used in challenging conditions.
 The camera weighs 830 grams, body only.

-Handling-wise, the controls of the D200 were optimized for intuitive controls, with a layout similar to the D2X for easy transition between the two.
+Handling-wise, the D200 was optimized for intuitive controls, with a layout similar to the D2X for easy transition between the two.
 Direct-access buttons are available for ISO, white balance, and image quality, while the 2.5-inch LCD has a 170-degree viewing angle.
-The D200 chassis was also used as the base for the 'Frankenstein' Fujifilm FinePix S5 Pro.
+The D200 was also used as the chassis for the 'Frankenstein' Fujifilm FinePix S5 Pro.

 Vintage Camera Marketplace by ImagingPixel